vijaybolleypally/Protractor/README.md

 : json_reports:
     >- Testresult.json all test result shown in json format

-**utility/utilities.js**
+**utility**
+: utilities.js:
     > - All utility methods like wait for element display/disappear, wait for click, isElementPresent etc are stored here for usability

+: user_actions.js:
+    > - All customised user actions like click,type and mouse hover etc are available here and highlight the element before interaction and logging is provided from this file

 **gulpfile.js**
 > - gulp file with task to run(currently we don’t have any gulp tasks)